jkaewprateep/Portfolio/README.md

 ## Certificates ##
 ### IBM Certificates set ###
+🥺💬 Thank you one month learning fee from IBM and 200$ for IBM Waston and my pocket money 49$
 * IBM Data Science
 * IBM Data Analyst Professional Certificate
 * IBM Data Science Fundamentals with Python and SQL